open-hand/choerodon-starters/choerodon-starter-core/README.md

 ### Object Conversion Tools

-Used for mutual conversion of entity, dataobject, and dto.
-The parameter types of `ConvertorI` are ordered, followed by entity, dataobject, and dto.
+Used for mutual conversion of entity, datao bject, and dto.
+The parameter types of `ConvertorI` are ordered, followed by entity, data object, and dto.
 If you only customize the conversion of two types, the other type writes `Object`.
 Specific conversion implementation requires rewriting method：

 ```java